aDecoy/rust-workshop/docs/docs/module1/3_program_structure.md

 :::

-Yep, you've got a function (in Rust world, we call them functions not methods) called main.
+Yep, you've got a function (in Rust world, you call them functions not methods) called main.
 And then you're printing a line (`println!`) to the console.
 Code blocks, or scopes, are wrapped in curly braces: `{}`.

 Pretty similar to .NET right?